 The folks over at TeslaCoil have been hard at work.
 Just a week or so after testing a ton of small but significant changes in the 3.0 beta release of the popular Nova Launcher, they've expanded them to the full Play Store version.
 Check out our breakdown of some of the more significant additions for more details.
 But there's one more trick up its sleeve for the general release: the "OK Google" hotword.

 This is the same functionality that's been in the Google Search app for a while, and Google added it to the new Google Experience Launcher for the release of the Nexus 5.
 Read More

 As useful as the Google Experience Launcher (GEL) is, it's not exactly what you'd call "customizable."
 But intrepid modder Alexander Schulz has been working on that, making the GEL bend to his will through the magic of root and the Xposed Framework tool.
 The latest update to Xposed GEL Settings adds some really cool features.
 The most impressive is probably the dynamic home button: the home button on the virtual nav bar will switch to the app tray icon on the default home screen if that's the function you've selected.
+You can also change the Back button to a power button on the launcher.
 Read More

 Google has pushed out an update to the Google Search app, which now means there's also an update to the Google Experience Launcher.
 We've got the APK for you to install below, and this is looking like a substantial update – it looks like the new (and probably official) name for the Google Experience Launcher is Google Now Launcher.